Rosicrucianism: Rose-Cross Degrees in Freemasonry

 After 1782, this highly secretive society added Egyptian, Greek, and Druidic mysteries to its alchemy system.
 A comparative study of what is known about the Gold and Rosenkreuzer appears to reveal, on the one hand, that it has influenced the creation of some modern initiatory groups and, on the other hand, that the Nazis (see The Occult Roots of Nazism) may have been inspired by this German group.

 According to the writings of the Masonic historian E.J.
 Marconis de Negre, who together with his father Gabriel M. Marconis is held to be the founder of the "Rite of Memphis-Misraim" of Freemasonry, based on earlier conjectures (1784) by a Rosicrucian scholar Baron de Westerode and also promulgated by the 18th century secret society called the "Golden and Rosy Cross", the Rosicrucian Order was created in the year 46 when an Alexandrian Gnostic sage named Ormus and his six followers were converted by one of Jesus' disciples, Mark.
 Their symbol was said to be a red cross surmounted by a rose, thus the designation of Rosy Cross.
 From this conversion, Rosicrucianism was supposedly born, by purifying Egyptian mysteries with the new higher teachings of early Christianity.

+Another notable figure for both egyptian freemasonry and rosicrucianism in Italy was Giustiniano Lebano who held high offices in the Memphis Misraim rite and was an influential figure in the later esoteric developments of the peninsula, including influencing Giuliano Kremmerz and the members of the UR Group.

+The Neapolitan branch of the Memphis-Misraim rite, Grande Oriente Egizio, instructed Giuliano Kremmerz to create the Brotherhood of Myriam with the aim of practising therapeutic magic for those affected by disease, including non-initiates.

 According to Maurice Magre (1877–1941) in his book Magicians, Seers, and Mystics, Rosenkreutz was the last descendant of the Germelshausen, a German family from the 13th century.
 Their castle stood in the Thuringian Forest on the border of Hesse, and they embraced Albigensian doctrines.
 The whole family was put to death by Landgrave Conrad of Thuringia, except for the youngest son, who was then five years old.
 He was carried away secretly by a monk, an Albigensian adept from Languedoc, and placed in a monastery under the influence of the Albigenses, where he was educated and met the four Brothers later to be associated with him in the founding of the Rosicrucian Brotherhood.
 Magre's account supposedly derives from oral tradition.